 Applicant Tracking System

-Applicant Tracking System (ATS) is an application that most employers use today to screen through the numerous/ thousands of resumes that they receive to determine if the most qualified and relevant candidates for a job post.
+Applicant Tracking System (ATS) is an application that most employers use today to screen through the numerous/ thousands of resumes that they receive to determine the most qualified and relevant candidates for a job post.

 It is these candidates that pass through ATS that are forwarded to the hiring manager for interviews.
-Otherwise, it would take an unlimited timeframe to manually read through all the resumes that a job post attracts today.
+Otherwise, it would take an unlimited time frame to manually read through all the resumes that a job post attracts today.

 How Does an Applicant Tracking System Work?

-Why Use Applicant Tracking System?
+Why Use an Applicant Tracking System?